ronknight/flask-url-cleaner/README.md

 2. The server will start running on `http://127.0.0.1:5000/` and will be accessible on your local network.

 3. Open your web browser and navigate to `http://127.0.0.1:5000/` or use your local network IP address to access the application from other devices.

-3. Open your web browser and navigate to `http://127.0.0.1:5000/` to use the web interface

 ## 📡 API Endpoint